jessesadler/instructor-training/episodes/05-practice-teaching.md

 - The feedback is not personal.
 In many cases, feedback says more about the person giving it than the person receiving it.
 - There are always positives along with the negatives.
 Save your favourites to review regularly!

-:::::::::::::::::::::::::::::::::::::::  challenge
+:::::::::::::::::::::::::::::::::::::::  callout

-## Giving Feedback
+## Giving Feedback: 2x2 grid

-We will start by observing some examples of teaching and providing some feedback.

-Watch this [example teaching video][bad-teaching-video] as a group and then give feedback on it: [https://www.youtube.com/watch?v=jxgMVwQamO0][bad-teaching-video].

-English and Spanish captions are available by clicking the settings icon in the video.

-Put your feedback in the Etherpad.
-Organise your feedback along two axes:
+One useful method for organizing feedback is to place feedback in a 2x2 grid:

 - positive vs. opportunities for growth (sometimes called "negative") and
 - content (what was said) vs. presentation (how it was said).

-This exercise should take about 10 minutes.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Now that you have had some practice observing teaching and giving feedback, let us practice with each other.
+Now let's practice giving feedback to each other.

 :::::::::::::::::::::::::::::::::::::::  challenge